mpdunne/steven/README.md

 **Steven (Sample Things EVENly)** helps you sample your data in nice easy ways, evenly across the range of the data!

+Steven is available on PyPI: `pip install steven`.

 ## How to use Steven

 The main method of `steven` is `subset_data_evenly`.
 This takes as input a sequence-liked object such as a `list`, `tuple`, `np.ndarray` or `pd.Series`, and samples it in such a way that the items returned represent a balanced distribution across the data range.